Felix4650/alx-capstone-github-user-search/README.md

 ## Overview

-The GitHub User Search App is a React-based web application that allows users to search for GitHub profiles by entering a username.
-The application fetches real-time data from the GitHub REST API and dynamically displays user profile information in a clean and responsive interface.
+GitHub User Search App is a React-based web application that allows users to search for GitHub profiles by entering a username.
+The application fetches real-time data from the GitHub REST API and displays user profile information dynamically in a clean and responsive interface.

 This project was developed as part of the ALX Frontend Engineering Capstone.